cloudedbats/Tadarida-D/README.md

 ## Run Tadarida-D

-Assume that you have a directory called "StationA_2021-10-01" where the sound files are located.
+Example where you have a directory called "StationA_2021-10-01" where the sound files are located.

+    cd /home/pi/Tadarida-D/install_rpi
-    home/pi/tadarida/tadaridaD_rpi/TadaridaD /home/pi/wurb_recordings/StationA_2021-10-01/
+    ./TadaridaD /home/pi/wurb_recordings/StationA_2021-10-01/

 ## Python script to run Tadarida-D